huyen-nguyen/huyen-nguyen.github.io/_pages/about.md

   Tommy Dang](http://www.myweb.ttu.edu/tnhondan/).

-  My research interests include interactive data visualization, visual analytics and human-computer interaction (HCI), supporting the understanding and insight discovery of data.
+  My research interests include visualization, visual analytics and human-computer interaction (HCI), supporting the understanding and insight discovery of data.
 I develop web-based interactive visualization with [D3.js]((https://d3js.org/)) and I study to construct a template for event  detection mechanisms in time-series data.
+Details are in my <a href="cv/HuyenNguyen-CV.pdf">CV</a>.

 <!---Before pursuing the PhD program, I received a Bachelor's Degree in Information Systems at [Hanoi University of
 Science